elenderg/PAL-1000/instruções de compilação.md

 `Add a record type to the types given the name and the plural name and the base name.`

-`Add a field to the record type's fields given "_next "_ then the type's name and "_next_" and the type's name and yes.`
+`Add a field to the record type's fields given "next "_ then the type's name and "_next_" and the type's name and yes.`

-`Add another field to the record type's fields given "_previous "_ then the type's name and "_previous_" and the type's name and yes.`
+`Add another field to the record type's fields given "previous "_ then the type's name and "_previous_" and the type's name and yes.`

 `If the type's fields are not empty, append the type's fields to the record type's fields.`